Siennc232/Prosp-4-Postmortem/IMC_PROSPERITY4_POSTMORTEM/README.md

 ### Why I Used Wall-Mid

+Inspired by the 2nd team in Prosperity 3.
 The best bid and best ask can move because of very small orders.
 This made the raw mid-price noisy in the Round 3 and Round 4 data.
 I therefore compared it with a `wall-mid`: the average of price levels that held meaningful displayed depth.

 I used wall-mid mainly for `HYDROGEL_PACK`.
 For `VELVETFRUIT_EXTRACT`, it was a more stable fair-value anchor.
 In both cases, it helped separate a short-lived quote change from a change in the broader order book.
 I used it as a fair-value reference, not as a prediction that every price would revert immediately.